 Future trajectories of the ocean CO2 sink are strongly emissions-scenario dependent (high confidence).
-Emission scenarios SSP4-6.0 and SSP5-8.5 lead to warming of the surface ocean and large reductions of the buffering capacity, which will slow the growth of the ocean sink after 2050.
+Emissions scenarios SSP4-6.0 and SSP5-8.5 lead to warming of the surface ocean and large reductions of the buffering capacity, which will slow the growth of the ocean sink after 2050.
 Scenario SSP1-2.6 limits further reductions in buffering capacity and warming, and the ocean sink weakens in response to the declining rate of increasing atmospheric CO2.
 There is low confidence in how changes in the biological pump will influence the magnitude and direction of the ocean carbon feedback. {5.4.2, 5.4.4, Cross-Chapter Box 5.3}

 Beyond 2100, land and ocean may transition from being a carbon sink to a source under either very high emissions or net negative emissions scenarios, but for different reasons.
 Under very high emissions scenarios such as SSP5-8.5, ecosystem carbon losses due to warming lead the land to transition from a carbon sink to a source (medium confidence), while the ocean is expected to remain a sink (high confidence).
 For scenarios in which CO2 concentration stabilizes, land and ocean carbon sinks gradually take up less carbon as the increase in atmospheric CO2 slows down.
-In scenarios with moderate net negative CO2 emissions and CO2 concentrations declining during the 21st century (e.g., SSP1-2.6), the land sink transitions to a net source in decades to a few centuries after CO2 emissions become net negative, while the ocean remains a sink (low confidence).
+In scenarios with moderate net negative CO2 emissions, and CO2 concentrations declining during the 21st century (e.g., SSP1-2.6), the land sink transitions to a net source in decades to a few centuries after CO2 emissions become net negative, while the ocean remains a sink (low confidence).
 Under scenarios with large net negative CO2 emissions and rapidly declining CO2 concentrations (e.g., SSP5-3.4-OS (overshoot)), both land and ocean switch from a sink to a transient source during the overshoot period (medium confidence). {5.4.10, 5.6.2.1.2; Figures 5.30, 5.33}

 Thawing terrestrial permafrost will lead to carbon release (high confidence), but there is low confidence in the timing, magnitude and the relative roles of CO2 versus CH4 as feedback processes.
 CO2 release from permafrost is projected to be 3–41 PgC per 1ºC of global warming by 2100, based on an ensemble of models.
 However, the incomplete representation of important processes such as abrupt thaw, combined with weak observational constraints, only allow low confidence in both the magnitude of these estimates and in how linearly proportional this feedback is to the amount of global warming.
 It is very unlikely that gas clathrates in terrestrial and subsea permafrost will lead to a detectable departure from the emissions trajectory during this century. {5.4.9; Box 5.1}

 The net response of natural CH4 and N2O sources to future warming will be increased emissions (medium confidence).
 Key processes include increased CH4 emissions from wetlands and permafrost thaw, as well as increased soil N2O emissions in a warmer climate, while ocean N2O emissions are projected to decline at centennial time scale.
 The magnitude of the responses of each individual process and how linearly proportional these feedbacks are to the amount of global warming is known with low confidence due to incomplete representation of important processes in models combined with weak observational constraints.
-Models project that over the 21st century the combined feedback of 0.02–0.09 W m-2 °C-1 is comparable to the effect of a CO2 release of 5-18 PgCeq °C-1 (low confidence). {5.4.7, 5.4.8; Figure 5.29}
+Models project that, over the 21st century, the combined feedback of 0.02–0.09 W m–2 °C–1 is comparable to the effect of a CO2 release of 5–18 Petagrams of carbon equivalent per °C (PgCeq °C–1) (low confidence). {5.4.7, 5.4.8; Figure 5.29}